Brief data for post-1B- tension post

 What are Quenched and tempered steel?

-Quenching and tempering are processes that strengthen materials like steel and other iron-based alloys.
-These processes strengthen the alloys by heating the material while simultaneously cooling it in water, oil, forced air, or gases such as nitrogen.
+Quenching and tempering strengthen materials like steel and other iron-based alloys.
+These processes heat the material while cooling it in water, oil, forced air, or gases such as nitrogen.

 Quenched and tempered alloy-AISC table 2-5 for plates-CM#14.

-The first yield stress Fy value equals 90 ksi and the ultimate stress of 100-130 ksi is marked Grey from over 2.5-4.00 inches to over 5 to 6 inches.
+The first yield stress Fy value equals 90 ksi, and the ultimate stress of 100-130 ksi is Gray from over 2.5-4.00 inches to over 5 to 6 inches.

-For quenched and tempered low-alloy, we have ASTM A 825 c which has one value of yield stress and ultimate stress.
+For quenched and tempered low-alloy, we have ASTM A 825 c, which has one yield value of 70 ksi and ultimate stress from 90-110 ksi.

 Review of AISC table 3-5 for plates-CM#14.